 But the implication that Palmer was the first person to discover Antarctica is just not true.
 Palmer and his men became the first Americans and the third group of people to discover the Antarctic Peninsula.
 Larger ships skippered by Fabian Gottlieb von Bellingshausen and Edward Bransfield had reported sighting land earlier in 1820.

 That’s not to say this cat wasn’t important.
-Heck, his name is all over the place in Anatarctica and Mercury.
+Heck, his name is all over the place in Antarctica and Mercury.
 Mercury?
 Yes, Mercury.

 Palmer Land, part of the Antarctic Peninsula, as well as the Palmer Archipelago, were named in his honor.
 The Antarctic science and research program operated by the U.S. government continues to recall Palmer’s role in the exploration of the Antarctic area.
 Palmer Station, located in the seal islands that Palmer explored, the clipper ship N.B.
 Palmer and the Antarctic icebreaker RV Nathaniel B. Palmer are named after Captain Palmer.
 Hero Bay, in the South Shetland Islands, is named for Captain Palmer’s sloop Hero, one of the vessels of the Pendleton sealing fleet from Stonington which visited the islands in 1820-21.
 Also named after Palmer’s sloop is Hero Rupes, an escarpment which was discovered in the southern hemisphere of the planet Mercury in 1973.

 But the whole Antarctica thing was really just a part of who Palmer was.
-He was a top-notch sailor around the world.
+He was a top-notch sailor.
 He helped design the famous clipper ships of the 19th century and made improvements on sailing technology all the time.
 Once he was done with sailing, he bought shares in some of the biggest and fastest clipper ships and enjoyed the profits.

 Let’s explore the house already.
 Memorabilia pertaining to Nathaniel’s discovery of Antarctica and the Palmer brothers’ adventurous lives, as well as other Stonington family portraits, furnishings and artifacts are on display.